 When the boys returned to school and related their story, the whole campus mourned the death of the homeless dog.
 The dog with no name had found a place in the hearts of Tech students.

 Two years later, Tech organized a football team and decided the team needed not only school colors, but a mascot.
 A unanimous decision was reached as the bulldog, the first hero of Tech, was given the honor.

 Spirit of 88

-At the south end of Joe Aillet Stadium stands a bronze Bulldog statue named the Spirit of '88.
-The statue commemorates the 1988 Bulldog football team which blazed the path into Division I-A football for Louisiana Tech.
+For more than two and a half decades, a bronze Bulldog statue named the Spirit of '88 stood at the south end of Joe Aillet stadium directly behind the goal posts, commemorating the 1988 Bulldog football team which blazed the path into Division I-A football for Louisiana Tech.

-That 1988 team had to endure one of the most difficult schedules in school history while playing with only 65 scholarships - the allotted amount for Division I-AA teams.
+The statue, which every Bulldog football player touches as he walks onto the field prior to each home game, is symbolic of the challenges that the 1988 team endured, competing against one of the most difficult schedules in school history while playing with only 65 scholarships - the allotted amount for Division I-AA teams.
 In what was the nation's 11th toughest schedule that year, the Bulldogs faced five I-A bowl teams including Houston, Florida State and Texas A&M.